-It is important to understand what is going on in the skin at a cellular level.
+But I believe, it is important to understand what is going on in the skin at a cellular level first.

-You can then begin to get a better picture of aging, health, and disease.
+You can then begin to get a better picture of ageing, health, and disease.

-I recently wrote about the anatomy of human skin to accompany this article, this will give you a good understanding of the structure of the skin.
+The anatomy of human skin, will give you a good understanding of the structure of the skin.